 How does fat transfer make my face look younger?

 1. Volume: Adding discrete amounts of fat to the face will help add volume.
 If you look at a youthful face, it contains fat.
 The idea is to add fat so that it is added in a delicate fashion to provide volume, without overwhelming the rest of the face.

-2. Youthful cells: The fat cells can theoretically stimulate the surrounding areas, creating a more youthful appearance (Cytokines, stem cells, etc).
-Our bodies contain stem cells throughout our lifetime.
-These stem cells decrease in numbers, but are always present.
+2. Youthful cells: The fat cells can theoretically stimulate the surrounding areas, creating a more youthful appearance (Cytokines, growth factors, etc).
+Our bodies contain growth factors throughout our lifetime.
+These growth factors decrease in numbers, but are always present.
 Fat cells, particularly those in the thigh and stomach contain the highest amount in the body.

 3. Facial Reshaping: Fat can help reshape a face to make it more attractive.
 Fat transfer is a three dimensional process.
 Higher cheekbones, improving points of facial emphasis can help the patient look more attractive.